 Line Interactive UPS Systems

-A range of line interactive uninterruptible power supplies including floor, tower and rack mount uninterruptible power supplies suitable for a wide variety of applications including CCTV, security panels, EPOS terminals, IT servers and networks accessories.
+A range of line interactive uninterruptible power supplies including desktop, tower and rack mount uninterruptible power supplies suitable for a wide variety of applications including CCTV, security panels, EPOS terminals, IT servers and networks accessories.
 Line interactive UPS tend to be single phase output systems and can provide longer runtimes by oversizing the UPS or adding external battery cabinets where the UPS design provides this option.

 What Is A Line Interactive Uninterruptible Power Supply?

 A line interactive UPS is an uninterruptible power supply which is classed under IEC EN62040-3 as Voltage Independent (VI).
 The inverter section of the UPS system is energised but only supports the load when the mains power supply fluctuates or fails completely.

 This type of UPS technology is best suited to uninterruptible power supplies up to 3kVA and allows for a compact UPS design with an internal battery and a relatively low cost.
 Some UPS manufacturers supply larger line interactive models up to 10kVA but all are limited to a single phase input and output supply.

 The UPS tends to have a built-in automatic voltage stabiliser (AVS) which under normal conditions (when the mains power supply is present) protects the connected load from mains power problems including sags, surges and brownouts.